 There are several things that I really like about the Citi.
 To begin with you are getting the optimal setup for comfort.
 So it has a front shock and a rear seat shock to get rid of all of those bumps.
 Sure, the design is “no frills”, but that means that you can get quality without paying for a lot of uselessness.

 It also offers easy pedalling with a set of super-low gears for climbing any hills you find.

-Bottom line, if you are going to mostly be riding on gravel, or would feel more comfortable sitting closer to the ground, than this is the bike we want to get you on.
+Bottom line, if you are going to mostly be riding on gravel, or would feel more comfortable sitting closer to the ground, than this is the one we want to get you on.

-Just like the Schwinn comfort bike, the Diamondback Citi comes in both a Men’s and Ladies’ style.
+Just like the Schwinn, the Diamondback Citi comes in both a Men’s and Ladies’ style.